sonykey2003/win-auto-pilot/README.md

 # Auto-Pilot Windows Provisioning with JumpCloud
 ## Before We Start

+### The Problem I Try to Solve

+Privisioning Windows devices in a modern way, By:
+* Without signing up with `Intune`, and other MSFT pricing ties.
+* Provide an open-the-box expirence for onboarding remote co-workers.
+* Archieve a liteTouch / ZeroTouch Windows provisioning vision for the IT folks.

 ### You will need:
 * A Window 10 / 11 installation media.
 * A [JumpCloud](https://jumpcloud.com/) tenant - free for 10 users.